 My borrowed pupils would come rushing to carry my bag.
 During the class, a wide-eyed girl would slip candies in my drawer.
 And when boys were about to get into a brawl, I could break them up by simply holding the fragile hand of the aggressor.

 Some of the fifth graders in my class would ask if I knew any good ghost stories.
 My mom told me a few good ones so it was a breeze.
 I just had to use my haunting voice, my serious face, and some sound effects for more thrilling scenes.

 Girls would confide to me about their crushes.
 Boys would tell me where they played computer games.
 Some would invite me to their houses on their birthdays.

 It made me think I was a part of my students’ lives.
 I got so much love from the simplest, smallest things I did.
 It was bliss of a new kind.

 I Loved It So Much that I had to Let It Go

 After passing the licensure examination, the principal of this school contacted me for an informal interview.
 He was new and just heard about my performance from my critic teachers.
 He offered me a full-time position in the school.
 But I had to decline it.

 At that time, I was juggling two jobs to earn at least P35K a month.
 I had doubts I would be able to take home the same amount if I started teaching full time in a public school.
 I wouldn’t be able to add a second job since I had to focus on molding the minds of the future generation.
 (Sorry for the cliche.)

 Also, a statement from one of my college professors stuck with me.
-She said we should try to see and experience as much about the world so we can bring them in the classroom.
+She said we should try to see and experience as much about the world so we could bring them in the classroom.
 Professor M said that teaching is a huge responsibility that involves sharing of experiences.
-Teachers have to accumulate real-world experiences to share with the learners.
+Teachers have to accumulate real-world experiences to share with impressionable learners.